 #1 PC Processing Bottleneck: One Queue Depth 4K Random Read

 This is where the PC is busy trying to read random file locations quickly and can't catch up.
-Despite major technological improvements in various speed attributes, this bottleneck continues to plague today's PC in real-world performance tests.
+Despite major technological improvements in other speed attributes, this bottleneck continues to plague today's PC in real-world performance tests.
 Even the world's fastest consumer NVMe drive only improves these test results by about 50%.

 There are three primary PC bottlenecks: